 Students placed on probation who violate community norms during this period will be faced with a particularly severe penalty, such as suspension or expulsion.
-Like suspension, probation lasts no longer than two semesters.
+Like suspension, probation lasts a specified length of time, as determined by the college official or hearing board adjudicating a particular case.